 7. Letters of recommendation - Candidate portfolios must contain three letters of recommendation.
 Recommendation letters should NOT be prefaced with an introduction by the candidate.

 Two letters of recommendation must be from Syracuse University faculty; one of these writers must be identified as the nominee’s “primary faculty mentor.”
 The additional recommendation letter may be written by someone either within or outside the University.
-Ideally, the candidate's recommendation letter will represent the breadth of their academic activities.
-The SUSSC is particularly interested in why the candidate’s achievements uniquely qualify them for this academic honor.
+Ideally, the candidate's recommendation letters will represent the breadth of their academic activities.
+The SUSSC is particularly interested in why the candidate’s achievements qualify them for this academic honor.

 The faculty mentor’s letter must address the following: